Pregnancy concerns and simple solutions

-Here are some helpful explanations for common pregnancy concerns:
+Here are some helpful explanations and solutions for common pregnancy concerns:

 Countless mothers have had them–cravings for everything from peanut butter brittle to hot sauce on ice cream.
 But are cravings bad?
-No one really knows why cravings occur, but if you occasionally indulge, keep the portions reasonable and maintain a healthy diet.
+While cravings are a common pregnancy concern, no one really knows why cravings occur.
+But if you occasionally indulge, just be sure to keep the portions reasonable and maintain a healthy diet.

 Nausea and vomiting are the plight of many moms-to-be, especially in the first trimester.
 The cause is unknown, but may be due to hormonal changes or lower blood sugar during early pregnancy.
-Emotional stress, fatigue, traveling or certain foods can also contribute to the problem.
-It can be more common when pregnant with multiple babies.
+Emotional stress, fatigue, traveling or certain foods can also contribute to this common pregnancy concern, and it can be more common when pregnant with multiple babies.
 As the name suggests, it often occurs in the morning, but can strike at any time during the day.